thunder/drupal-testing/README.md

 tests in different environments then travis.
 You can change database credentials, server hosts and ports, some installation paths and the test setup.
-All those variables should work out of the box when running on travis with a module, that has a correct composer.json and the test group set to the module name (see prerequisites for more informations).
+All those variables should work out of the box when running on travis with a module, that has a correct composer.json and the test group set to the module name (see prerequisites for more information).
 Variables can be set in the env section of the .travis.yml.

 ## Available variables

-Find all defined variables in [configuration.sh](https://github.com/thunder/travis/blob/master/configuration.sh)
+Find all defined variables in [configuration.sh](https://github.com/thunder/drupal-testing/blob/master/configuration.sh)

 Some interesting variables are:

-- DRUPAL_TRAVIS_PROJECT_BASEDIR
+- DRUPAL_TESTING_PROJECT_BASEDIR

 The directory, where the project is located.
-On travis this is set to TRAVIS_BUILD_DIR otherwise defaults to the current directory
+On travis this is set to TRAVIS_BUILD_DIR otherwise defaults to the current directory.

-- DRUPAL_TRAVIS_COMPOSER_NAME
+- DRUPAL_TESTING_COMPOSER_NAME

 The composer name of the current project, if not specified, it will be read from the composer.json.

-- DRUPAL_TRAVIS_PROJECT_NAME
+- DRUPAL_TESTING_PROJECT_NAME

 The project name, if not provided, the second part of the composer name will be use.
 E.g. If the composer name is vendor/myproject the project name will be myproject.
-This will be used as default test group
+This will be used as default test group.

-- DRUPAL_TRAVIS_TEST_GROUP
+- DRUPAL_TESTING_TEST_GROUP

-The phpunit test group, defaults to the value of ${DRUPAL_TRAVIS_PROJECT_NAME}.
-To provide multiple groups, concatenate them with comma:  DRUPAL_TRAVIS_TEST_GROUP="mygroup1,mygroup2"
+The phpunit test group, defaults to the value of ${DRUPAL_TESTING_PROJECT_NAME}.
+To provide multiple groups, concatenate them with comma:  DRUPAL_TESTING_TEST_GROUP="mygroup1,mygroup2"

-- DRUPAL_TRAVIS_TEST_FILTER
+- DRUPAL_TESTING_TEST_FILTER

 Only runs tests whose name matches the given regular expression pattern.
-Example: DRUPAL_TRAVIS_TEST_FILTER=TestCaseClass::testMethod
+Example: DRUPAL_TESTING_TEST_FILTER=TestCaseClass::testMethod

-- DRUPAL_TRAVIS_TEST_CODING_STYLES
+- DRUPAL_TESTING_TEST_CODING_STYLES

 Boolean value if coding styles should be tested with burdamagazinorg/thunder-dev-tools.
 By default coding styles are tested.

-- DRUPAL_TRAVIS_TEST_JAVASCRIPT
+- DRUPAL_TESTING_TEST_JAVASCRIPT
-- DRUPAL_TRAVIS_TEST_PHP
+- DRUPAL_TESTING_TEST_PHP

-Boolean value if javascript and php coding styles should be tested.
+Boolean values if javascript and php coding styles should be tested.
 By default all coding styles are tested.

-- DRUPAL_TRAVIS_TEST_BASE_DIRECTORY
+- DRUPAL_TESTING_TEST_BASE_DIRECTORY

 The base directory for all generated files.
-Into this diretory will be drupal installed and temp files stored.
-This directory gets removed after successful tests.
+Drupal will be installed into this directory.
+This directory and its contents get removed after a successful tests.

-- DRUPAL_TRAVIS_DRUPAL_INSTALLATION_DIRECTORY
+- DRUPAL_TESTING_DRUPAL_INSTALLATION_DIRECTORY

-The directory, where drupal will be installed, defaults to ${DRUPAL_TRAVIS_TEST_BASE_DIRECTORY}/install This directory gets removed after successful tests.
+The directory, where drupal will be installed, defaults to ${DRUPAL_TESTING_TEST_BASE_DIRECTORY}/install This directory gets removed after successful tests.

-- DRUPAL_TRAVIS_HTTP_HOST
+- DRUPAL_TESTING_HTTP_HOST
-- DRUPAL_TRAVIS_HTTP_PORT
+- DRUPAL_TESTING_HTTP_PORT

 The web server host and port.
 Defaults to 127.0.0.1 and 8888

-- DRUPAL_TRAVIS_SELENIUM_CHROME_VERSION
+- DRUPAL_TESTING_SELENIUM_CHROME_VERSION

 The selenium chrome docker version to use. defaults to the latest version.

-- DRUPAL_TRAVIS_SELENIUM_HOST
+- DRUPAL_TESTING_SELENIUM_HOST
-- DRUPAL_TRAVIS_SELENIUM_PORT
+- DRUPAL_TESTING_SELENIUM_PORT

 The selenium host and port.
 Defaults to the web server host and port 4444.

-- DRUPAL_TRAVIS_DATABASE_HOST
+- DRUPAL_TESTING_DATABASE_HOST
-- DRUPAL_TRAVIS_DATABASE_PORT
+- DRUPAL_TESTING_DATABASE_PORT
-- DRUPAL_TRAVIS_DATABASE_USER
+- DRUPAL_TESTING_DATABASE_USER
-- DRUPAL_TRAVIS_DATABASE_PASSWORD
+- DRUPAL_TESTING_DATABASE_PASSWORD
-- DRUPAL_TRAVIS_DATABASE_NAME
+- DRUPAL_TESTING_DATABASE_NAME

 The database information.
-Defaults to the web server host, port 3306, user travis and empty password.
-This is the default configuration for the travis php environment.
-The database name is set to drupaltesting.
+Defaults to the web server host, port 3306, user testing and empty password.
+The database name is set to testing.
 If you run your tests locally, you might want to change these to your local mysql installation.

-- DRUPAL_TRAVIS_CLEANUP
+- DRUPAL_TESTING_CLEANUP

 By default all created files are deleted after successful test runs, you can disable this behaviour by setting this to false.